 Extra Pack of Peanuts – Weekly

-Extra Pack of Peanuts (EPOP) is the first travel podcast I listened to and subscribed to their show.
-Travis and Heather are world travelers, but include domestic travel and traveling with a child.
-EPOP focuses on budget travel by giving suggestions to spend your travel dollars and where you should cut back.
+Extra Pack of Peanuts (EPOP) is the first travel podcast I listened to, and still listen to the show.
+Travis and his wife Heather, are world travelers, but EPOP includes domestic travel and now includes traveling with a child.
+EPOP focuses on budget travel, offering suggestions of where to spend your travel dollars and where you could cut back.

 Zero to Travel -Weekly

 Jason on the Zero to Travel continues to be an inspiration for me with his positive attitude on life, and his show encourages me when I an down.
 He and Travis of EPOP often are on each other programs and together host a community together, more on that later.

 Outside of travel, he and I share a love of coffee, and we both use an Aeropress to make coffee in the morning.
 A quick plug for the Aeropress, it’s a handy device for making a great cup of coffee as you travel.
 Check it out; it is an excellent coffee make when you are on the go.